rsocket/rsocket-java/README.md

 ## Zero Copy
 By default to make RSocket easier to use it copies the incoming Payload.
 Copying the payload comes at cost to performance and latency.
 If you want to use zero copy you must disable this.
-To disable copying you must include a `frameDecoder` argument in your `RSocketFactory`.
+To disable copying you must include a `payloadDecoder` argument in your `RSocketFactory`.
 This will let you manage the Payload without copying the data from the underlying transport.
 You must free the Payload when you are done with them or you will get a memory leak.
 Used correctly this will reduce latency and increase performance.